SERIOUS HISTORY

 Geoff Stack trekked though the far east in search of the perfect female form & has now returned to the States where he studied & now practices the art of dirt---Mother Earth in her many forms.

-Marc Elzey and Vincent van Gough me on a time traveling excursion, and as you can see they hit it off Marc and Vince have become blood brothers, and are considering working on a hip hop impressionist CD.
+Marc Elzey and Vincent van Gough met on a time traveling excursion, and as you can see they hit it off.
+Marc and Vince have become blood brothers, and are currently collaborating on a groundbreaking new hip-hop impressionist album.

-After his exile of more than a year in cyberspace, Mark has made amends with the global art community concerning his controversial venture into subspace conceptual plastic arts.
+After his exile of more than a year in cyberspace, Mark Hutchings, aka Hutch, Mitch, and Sweet Thing has made amends with the global art community concerning his controversial venture into subspace conceptual plastic arts.
 He is currently experimenting with brilliant and provocative short films and is reportedly prepared to offer a line of edible film stocks to compliment the release of his edible shorts.

 George Citroni has taken a trophy wife and is climbing the ladder in corporate America